Meenambakkam: Temples

 The temple is closer to the Meenambakkam bus stop, Metro Station and railway station.

 Sridevi Sakthi Santhiamman Temple

 Sridevi Sakthi Santhiamman Temple is one of the oldest temples in the city situated amidst the airport.
 The deity is called Santhiamman as she is believed to safeguard the village sitting at the santhi, which means junction in Tamil.
 Santhiamman is worshiped by the local people.

 Sridevi Periyapalayathamman Temple

 Sridevi Periyapalayathamman Temple is one of the major temples situated in the locality.
 The goddesses is worshiped by the local villagers and the annual festival of this temple is the major celebration of the village.
-There are reports of mismanagement of the temple funds by the sitting committee, lack of maintenance of the temple structure, and failure to conduct regular festivals.
+There are reports of mismanagement of the temple funds by the sitting committee, lack of maintenance of the temple structure, and failure to conduct regular festivals.The temple is currently closed for renovation but until now no progress has happened.
+It has been almost a year since the committee closed the temple.